Rural Housing Service, USDA.

 No loan made to a single intermediary applicant under this demonstration program may exceed $2,125,000 and any such loan may be limited by geographic area so that multiple loan recipients are not providing similar services to the same service areas.

-Prior fiscal years Preservation Revolving Loan Funds (PRLF) loans that were obligated and not closed within the above 2-year obligation period must be de-obligated to allow more immediate program use unless a 6-month extension is granted by the National Office.
+Prior fiscal years Preservation Revolving Loan Funds (PRLF) loans that Start Printed Page 33802were obligated and not closed within the above 2-year obligation period must be de-obligated to allow more immediate program use unless a 6-month extension is granted by the National Office.
 The request for an extension will be sent to the National Office by the relevant State Office.

 Loans made to the PRLF ultimate recipient must meet the intent of providing decent, safe, and sanitary rural housing and be consistent with the requirements of Title V of the Housing Act of 1949, as amended.